 Benefits of Mowing Your Lawn With Sharp Blades

 Healthy grass can choke out pesky weeds and invasive grasses.
-Also, the act of mowing will go more quickly because the grass is easier to mow through.
-This also saves the engine.
-When a lawnmower must work hard to cut the grass, it puts added stress on the motor.
+Also, the act of mowing itself goes faster because the grass is easier to mow through.
+This also saves your mower’s engine from overworking or a blow-out.
+When a lawnmower works hard to cut the grass, it puts added stress on the motor.
 If not resolved, this will cause the mower to wear out more quickly.

 Inspecting Your Blades